chef/automate/components/automate-chef-io/content/docs/backup.md

       path = "/path/to/backups"
     ```

-2. Run the following command to apply your configuration:
+1. Run the following command to apply your configuration:

     ```shell
     chef-automate config patch backup_config.toml
     ```

-    Remove the `backup_config.toml` file after applying your configuration, as it is no longer necessary.
+1. Remove the now-redundant `backup_config.toml` file.

 ### Store a Filesystem Backup in a Single-file Archive